MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/key-vault-index.md

 ## Azure Key Vault SDK for JavaScript - preview

+> [!NOTE]
+> Documentation in this table of contents is for preview package versions.
+To see documentation for the latest stable version, see [Azure Key Vault SDK for JavaScript - latest](?view=az-js-keyvault-v4)

 ## Client packages (4.x.x) - preview

 | Reference                                                                                          | Package                                                                                          | Source                                                                                             |